-There’s nothing better than being out on a barren white expanse of frozen water that could easily kill you in a second to get those introspective thoughts flowing.
-It’s also an excuse to get together with your buddies, leave your spouses and significant others on the shore, and hang out in a small ice hut with hot toddies in hand and shoot the shit while waiting for a bite.
-And the good thing is, most every fish you catch in the summer, spring, or fall can also be caught in winter (and some are even easier to catch due to their cold-slowed locomotion), including bluegill, sunfish, perch, crappie, trout, pike, walleye, and sturgeon.
+If existential thrills aren’t your bag, though, ice fishing is also an excuse to get together with your buddies, leave your worries on the shore, and hang out in a small ice hut with hot toddies in hand and shoot the shit while waiting for a bite.
+The good thing is, most every fish you catch in the summer, spring, or fall can also be caught in winter (and some are even easier to catch due to their cold-slowed locomotion), including bluegill, sunfish, perch, crappie, trout, pike, walleye, and sturgeon.

-It’s fun as hell, but also dangerous and (obviously) cold.
+Now that we’ve established that ice fishing is fun as hell, let’s not forget that it’s also dangerous.
 For the novice ice fisherman, there’s a pretty steep learning curve, especially when it comes to fishing methods and gear.

-To help you get out on the lake and get a crappie in the hand, we’ve rounded-up all the information you need stay safe and warm, along with all the gear you need to stalk, snag, and haul in your catch once you’ve make the big decision to say good bye to winter’s snowed-in sadness and hello to ice fishing.
+To help you get out on the lake and get a crappie in the hand, we’ve rounded up the information you need stay safe and warm, along with all the gear you need to stalk, snag, and haul in your catch.

 Ice Fishing Safety

 The most important piece of safety advice we can provide is also the simplest: never ice fish alone.
 To ice fish alone is to throw caution, and possibly your life, to the wind.
-Always fish with a partner, whether that be your brother, best friend, or son — an extra pair of hands can be a literal life saver if an accident should occur.
-Hypothermia can set in within minutes of falling into 32 degree water and can very quickly kill.
+Always fish with a partner — an extra pair of hands can be a literal lifesaver if an accident should occur.
+Hypothermia can set in within minutes of falling into 32-degree water and can very quickly kill.
 Avoid death by ice and be sure to bring a friend.

 A Few Words about Ice

-And always be on the look out for “rotten ice.”
+Always be on the lookout for “rotten ice.”
 Rotten ice can most easily be identified by discoloration, but cracks, breaks, holes, water flows, and pressure ridges are other good indications of poor ice quality and danger.
 Remember this old adage when ice fishing: “Thick and blue, tried and true.
 Thin and crispy, way too risky.”

 Another caution about ice: it flows.
-Ice (especially on large lakes like Michigan or Superior) can easily be moved and broken apart by wind.
-In some instances, the right conditions occur where a large portion of ice will break away from the shore and flow out into open water, leaving fisherman, their gear, and even vehicles drifting miles off shore, resulting in full-scale rescue operations that can include helicopters, boats, and hovercraft.
+Ice (especially on large bodies of like Lakes Michigan and Superior) can easily be moved and broken apart by the wind.
+In some instances, the right conditions occur where a large portion of ice will break away from the shore and flow out into open water, leaving fisherman, their gear, and even vehicles drifting miles offshore, resulting in full-scale rescue operations that can include helicopters, boats, and hovercraft.
 So, don’t be the dude that requires rescuing.

 How to Ice Fish